 The download rate is affected by the marketing strategy you’ve chosen and consumer response.
 If it’s quite low, then something is wrong with your promotion methods.
 Besides, the Google App Store and the Apple App Store are different platforms with distinctive algorithms of app store optimization, which, in their turn, make the app uploaded either top-rated or at the bottom line.
 Hence, you may need an app store optimization for your app.
 Usually, app store optimization includes the logo, the icon, the name of an app, and its size.
 The better your app is optimized the higher the number of new downloads.
 It is possible to check the download number beneath your app or with the help of Google Analytics.
 These are all the marketing metrics to measure.

 Data about engaged and active users is quite different than the download rate.
 The keyword here is “active.”
 There are cases when users download an app but rarely use it (are passive) or never use it and then delete the app.
 So, it is important to understand daily active users (DAU) engagement motives concerning the app, and, then, the monthly active users (MAU) ones.
 Don’t worry if the numbers are not as high as you’d probably want.
 All you need here is to make users want to open your app and use it.
 You can do that with the help of push notifications and reminders.
-Target users’ needs, make an app based on those needs, and gently push users to be more active every day.
+Target users’ needs, make an app based on those needs and gently push users to be more active every day.

 Application usage metrics investigate user engagement with the app even further.
 Here, it is important to understand what is the session length of the consumers and whether short or long intervals prevail in the app usage sessions.
 What’s more, the session length can be increased.
-Users tend to open apps more frequently when these apps are integrated into their day-to-day activity: i. e. emailing while working, Instagram, Facebook, Twitter for communication and leisure, the weather app, and the news app to find out what’s going on in the world, etc.
+Users tend to open apps more frequently when these apps are integrated into their day-to-day activity: e.g. emailing while working, Instagram, Facebook, Twitter for communication and leisure, the weather app, and the news app to find out what’s going on in the world, etc.

-The session length is the key mobile app usage metrics measurement.
-An app, which is open for 15 seconds (or less) and the app open for 5 minutes (or more) have a different session length and, thus, becomes statistically valuable to calculate user engagement.
+The session length is the key app metrics measurement.
+An app, which is open for 15 seconds (or less) and the app open for 5 minutes (or more) has a different session length and, thus, becomes statistically valuable to calculate user engagement.
 Here, the users are divided into daily active users (DAU) and monthly active users (MAU).
 For example, Facebook revealed its daily active users – 1.82 billion users, and 2.7 billion monthly active users in 2020.

 Retention rate investigates the loyalty of your potential consumers.
 This measurement technique shows the percentage of consumers returning to your app within 30 or 90 days.
 For example, in 2019 Japan’s retention rate was 5.4% in 30 days after the initial app downloads by users – the highest among the other measured countries.
 And China’s retention rate after the 30 post-install days was lower – only 1.5%.
 As you can see, it is impossible to have a 100% return rate or even half of this number, so brainstorming and creating ways for new users to make new downloads is a must.